Home

 About me

-I am passionate about decolonising research and pedagogy in the history of science and provincialising European contributions to "science" and "modernity."
-My research interests include cultural and intellectual histories of colonial encounters, the Jesuit China mission, history of natural history, history of scholarship, histories of race, science and empire studies, and the sociology of scientific knowledge.
+I am passionate about globalising research and pedagogy in the history of science and provincialising European contributions to 'science' and 'modernity'.
+My research interests include cultural and intellectual histories of intercultural encounters, the Jesuit China mission, history of scholarship, histories of race, science and empire studies, and the sociology of scientific knowledge.

 The Imperial Astronomical Bureau of Beijing, taken from the French Jesuit Louis Le Comte's (1655-1728) Memoirs and observations topographical, physical, mathematical, mechanical, natural, civil, and ecclesiastical (London: 1698).